Direct-photon production in inelastic and high-multiplicity proton-proton collisions at $\sqrt{s} =$ 13 TeV

 So far, the studies of real photons in proton--proton and proton--nucleus collisions at the LHC energies did not reveal significant contributions from direct photons at low transverse momentum~\cite{ALICE:2018mjj,ALICE:2019rtd}.
 Such studies can be based on the measurements of real photons in electromagnetic calorimeters, or they can be performed by tracking external conversions of real photons to e$^{+}$e$^{-}$ pairs in the detector material.
 However, these measurements suffer from a large background due to $\pi^{0} \rightarrow \gamma \gamma$ decays with a branching ratio of 98.8\%~\cite{ParticleDataGroup:2022pth}.
 This background can be largely suppressed by measuring the contribution from virtual direct photons~\cite{PHENIX:2009gyd,PHENIX:2018che,PHENIX:2012krx}, which provide an additional observable compared to real photon measurement --- the invariant mass of the created dielectron pair \mee.
 The relation between the real photon yield and the associated dielectron pair production is described by the Kroll-Wada equation~\cite{Kroll:1955zu,Landsberg:1985gaz}, which has a $\sim 1/m_{\rm ee}$ dependence of the corresponding dielectron spectrum for $p_{\rm T,ee} \gg m_{\rm ee}$.
 The measurement of virtual direct photons allows one to select the mass range $m_{\rm ee} \gtrsim m_{\pi^{0}} = 135$ \MeVmass, which drastically improves the signal-to-background ratio compared to measurements of real direct photons.
 The drawbacks of this method are the rapidly decreasing cross section as a function of invariant mass ($\sim 1/m_{\rm ee}$) and the small internal conversion probability of virtual photons ($\sim \alpha_{EM} \approx 1/137$).

 In this letter we report the first measurement of direct photons in inelastic (INEL) and high-multiplicity (HM) pp collisions at $\sqrt{s} =$ 13 TeV at low transverse momentum of \mbox{$1 < \pt < 6$ \GeVc} at midrapitidy $|\eta| < 0.8$ using the virtual photon method.
-Compared to the previous publication~\cite{ALICE:2018gev}, the present analysis utilises an approximately four times larger statistics of pp collisions and the recent measurements of $\pi^{0}$ and $\eta$ yields in the same event classes~\cite{ALICE:2024XXXX}.
-The paper is organised as follows: the ALICE apparatus and the data samples are described in Section~\ref{sec:alice}, the data analysis and the cocktail of known hadronic sources are discussed in Section~\ref{sec:data}, and the results are presented in Section~\ref{sec:results}.
+The analysis technique and the methods to extract the direct-photon signal follow the previous publication~\cite{ALICE:2018gev}, however the present analysis utilises an approximately four times larger statistics of pp collisions and the recent measurements of $\pi^{0}$ and $\eta$ yields in the same event classes~\cite{ALICE:2024vgi}.
+The paper is organised as follows: the ALICE apparatus and the data samples are described in Section~\ref{sec:alice}, the data analysis and the ``cocktail'' of known hadronic sources are discussed in Section~\ref{sec:data}, and the results are presented in Section~\ref{sec:results}.